-Group NIR increased by 6.4% primarily supported by a fee and commission income increase of 7.2%, demonstrating a positive performance in this challenging economic environment as the group benefited from healthy transaction volumes.
-Net fee and commission income represents 88.8% (2017: 88.6%) of group operational NIR and this positive performance justifies the move to digitisation and optimisation off-setting the reduction in transaction volumes in the more expensive traditional channels.
+Group NIR increased by 8% primarily supported by a net fee and commission income increase of 8.6%, demonstrating a positive performance in this challenging economic environment as the group benefited from healthy transaction volumes.
+Fee and commission income represents 89% (2017: 88.7%) of group operational NIR and this positive performance justifies the move to digitisation and optimisation off-setting the reduction in transaction volumes in the more expensive traditional channels.

-FNB Rewards has paid out N\$ 7.4 million (2017: N\$ 2.6 million) so far during the period under review.
+FNB Rewards has paid out N\$7.4 million (2017: N\$2.6 million) so far during the period under review.